Dear reader of ADxS.org, please excuse the disruption.

 3.1.2.
 Reactions to emotional stress in ADHD

-• A study of 9 ADHD-HI, 10 ADHD-I and 14 ADHD-C sufferers and 33 non-sufferers (6 to 8 years, mean 6.3 years) using TSST-C also found a significantly lower cortisol response in ADHD-HI sufferers and a comparatively higher cortisol response in ADHD-I sufferers.
+• A study of 9 ADHD-HI, 10 ADHD-I and 14 ADHD-C sufferers and 33 non-affected people (6 to 8 years, mean 6.3 years) using TSST-C also found a significantly lower cortisol response in the ADHD-HI sufferers and a comparatively higher cortisol response in ADHD-I sufferers.
 All subtypes showed a lower baseline cortisol level than non-affected individuals.
 Non-affected individuals did not show a strong cortisol response.43 The latter could indicate problems with the test set-up.
 In addition, the number of subjects per subtype was too small for reliable conclusions.

 • A study of young adults without differentiation between ADHD-HI and ADHD-I found generally increased cortisol stress responses in ADHD.45